google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 ### Implementation details

-If you are interested in a deeper discussion of the implementation details, direction, and decisions that went in to Java's lambdas, take a look at [Lambdas in Java: A peek under the hood](https://www.youtube.com/watch?v=MLksirK9nnE), a great deep dive by Brian Goetz.
+If you are interested in a deeper discussion of the implementation details, direction, and decisions that went into Java's lambdas, take a look at [Lambdas in Java: A peek under the hood](https://www.youtube.com/watch?v=MLksirK9nnE), a great deep dive by Brian Goetz.
 It covers the history of implementations that were ruled out, runtime implementation, invokedynamic, performance specifics, possible future direction, and a host of interesting topics that we aren't going to begin to talk about.

-We have two kinds of lambdas, capturing or stateful lambdas and non-capturing or stateless lambdas.
+We have two kinds of lambdas, capturing or stateful lambdas, and non-capturing or stateless lambdas.
 A capturing lambda is bound with the values or references to enclosing variables, as such:

 {% highlight java %}
 int outerY = 42;

-(int x) -> outerY;
+(int x) -> outerY;  // current value of outerY captured here.
 {% endhighlight %}

 Capturing lambdas have similar performance characteristics to anonymous classes, with a one time cost for setting up the capture, and the overhead of a new instance for each created lambda.